How to Sell High-Dimensional Data Optimally

+We will abbreviate $t(E^i)$ by $t^i$ going forward.

-Following~\cite{bergemann2018design}, the seller can further take $S=\mathcal{A}$, which means that the signal and action spaces are the same, and restrict their search to {\em responsive} menus without loss of generality.
+Second, following a subtler application of the revelation principle in \cite{bergemann2018design}, the seller can further take $S=\mathcal{A}$, which means that the signal and action spaces are the same, and restrict their search to {\em responsive} menus without loss of generality.
 A responsive menu is one in which every signal in each experiment corresponds to the optimal action it results in for the intended buyer.
-Concretely, a responsive menu requires that $a=a^i(a,E^i)$ for all types $i$ in $[n]$ and signals $a$ in $\mathcal{A}$, which can be enforced via {\em obedience} constraints \cite{bergemann2019information} as
+Concretely, a responsive menu requires that $a\in a^i(a,E^i)$ for all types $i$ in $[n]$ and signals $a$ in $\mathcal{A}$.
+The intuition here is that, given a non-responsive experiment for type $i$, one can merge and relabel all signals that result in the same action for type $i$, without hampering incentive compatibility constraints.
+Responsiveness can be enforced through {\em obedience} constraints \citep{bergemann2019information} as